Saha-7/ChatBot-Flow-Builder/README.md

 3. **Edge Connections**
    - Connect nodes together to create flow logic
    - Visual representation of message flow
+   - Smooth animations and hover effects

-4. **Source Handle**
+4. **Source Handle** (Right Side)
-   - Located at the bottom of each node
+   - Located on the right side of each node
    - Can only have **one edge** originating from it
-   - Red colored handle
+   - Red colored handle with hover effects

-5. **Target Handle**
+5. **Target Handle** (Left Side)
-   - Located at the top of each node
+   - Located on the left side of each node
    - Can have **multiple edges** connecting to it
-   - Green colored handle
+   - Green colored handle with hover effects

 6. **Settings Panel**
    - Replaces the Nodes Panel when a node is selected